kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/static_provisioning/README.md

 ## Static Provisioning Example
 This example shows how to make a pre-created FSx for Lustre filesystem mounted inside container.

-### Prerequisites
-Before the example, you need to:
-* Get yourself familiar with how to setup Kubernetes on AWS and [create FSx for Lustre filesystem](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html#getting-started-step1).
-* When creating FSx for Lustre file system, make sure it is accessible from Kuberenetes cluster.
-This can be achieved by creating FSx for lustre filesystem inside the same VPC as Kubernetes cluster or using VPC peering.
-* Install FSx for Lustre CSI driver following the [Installation](../../../docs/README.md#Installation) steps.

 ### Edit Persistent Volume Spec
 Edit the [persistence volume manifest file](pv.yaml):
 ```